stroiman/neovim-config/README.md

   somewhat dated, but still a valuable source of information about core vim concepts.
 The series ends with building a plugin.
-While there may be better sources for plugin development today; the series still introduces you to almost all concepts you need to know about.
+While there may be better sources for plugin development today; the series still introduces you to most of the concepts you need to know about.
 - [TJ DeVries' YouTube Channel] - TJ is a maintainer of neovim, and on his channel he regularly explains advanced setup.
 But TJ does an extremely good job of explaining things.